gjbex/Fortran-MOOC/source_code/README.md

    performance.
 1. `random_numbers`: illustrations of how to work with Fortran's pseudo random number generator.
+1. `blas_lapack`: illustration of using the BLAS and Lapack libraries for matrix computations and linear algebra respectively.
 1. `openmp`: illustration of using OPenMP for shared memory programming.
 1. `mpi`: illustration of using MPI for shared and distributed computations.